-The Katharine C. Angell Revolving Loan Fund Established in 1982 to honor Katharine C. Angell to help recognize her contributions to the School of Medicine.
+The Katharine C. Angell Revolving Loan Fund Established in 1982 to honor Katharine C. Angell and recognize her contributions to the School of Medicine.

-The Jack R. Aron Loan Fund Established by gift in 1980 from Jack R. Aron, B.A.
+The Jack R. Aron Loan Fund Established in 1980 by a gift from Jack R. Aron, B.A.
 1928.
 To be used to provide financial aid to minority students in the School of Medicine.

-The Harry J. Bardwell Loan Fund Established 1928 by gift from Harry J. Bardwell, B.S.
+The Harry J. Bardwell Loan Fund Established 1928 by a gift from Harry J. Bardwell, B.S.
 1890.

-The Leona Baumgartner Student Revolving Loan Fund Established in 1981 by a gift from Leona Baumgartner Langmuir, M.D.
-This loan is in honor of a distinguished Yale alumna, Leona Baumgartner, Ph.D.
+The Leona Baumgartner Student Revolving Loan Fund Established in 1981 by a gift from Leona Baumgartner Langmuir, Ph.D.
 1931, M.D.
 1934.